etzm/iscc-sum/docs/specifications/treewalk.md

 - `.isccignore` - ISCC-specific ignores
 - `.customignore` - Domain-specific ignores

-> [!NOTE]
+!!! note

-> Each traversal processes only one type of ignore file as specified by the implementation or caller
+    Each traversal processes only one type of ignore file as specified by the implementation or caller

 ## 9. Test Vectors